 - Lois Beebe Hayna Award/Western Poetry Society, 2/12/2006

 - Poem "Ends" featured on Poetry Daily, 1/25/2006

 - (AWP) Association of Writers and Poets/Norfolk, VA, 09/09/2006-

 - Association of Literary Critics & Scholars, 2012-2013

 Mark Irwin is a nationally acclaimed poet and four-time Pushcart Prize winner who has been described as a "descendant of William Carlos Williams and Hart Crane.”
 He is the author of six collections of poetry, and he has also translated several French and Romanian works.
 Irwin teaches undergraduate and graduate poetry workshops.

 Poetry & Originality: "Have you been there before?
 No, this is the first time."
 An essay that discusses geographers of the imagination: the work of John Ashbery, Ann Carson, Lydia Davis, Guy Davenport, Forrest Gander, Alice Notley, and W.S.
 Merwin, among others.

 MONSTER: Distortion, Abstraction, and Originality in Contemporary American Poetry.
-Book on Contemporary American Poetry & Painting finished in November of 2011
+Book on Contemporary American Poetry & Painting finished in November of 2013 and currently bring revised.

 Conferences and Other Presentations